SynfiniDLT/daml-tokenization-toolkit/operations/README.md

 | ACCESS_TOKEN_CLIENT_SECRET | OAuth client secret (required if `LEDGER_AUTH_ENABLED` is `true`) | N/A |
 | ACCESS_TOKEN_AUDIENCE | OAuth audience (required if `LEDGER_AUTH_ENABLED` is `true`) | N/A |

+If authentication is enabled using the above variables, then the access tokens are cached by saving them to file(s) under the `.dops` directory.
+The file name is based on the client ID.
+If you switch between different client IDs then multiple files will be created. `dops` will automatically fetch a fresh token if the cached token is about to expire.

 ## Basic usage

 Each `dops` command requries an input JSON file.
 For example, to allocate parties to the participant, a JSON file such